You don't have to be an experienced rambler to enjoy the benefits of walking!

 Fenn Bell Zoo & Pub

 If you enjoy wildlife and nature, a visit to Fenn Bell Zoo is a must.
 Medway's first licensed zoo provides homes for rescued animals.
 The zoo also has a pub attached to it that serves a range of hot and cold food, snacks, and drinks.
-Throughout January and February, a special offer applies to admission to the zoo of only £2.50 per person.
+Check out their special promotions to visit the zoo!

 If you're looking for a place to stay in a rural location, then why not choose one of the self-catering providers featured below.